kovac-dvm/Brovey-Pansharpening/README.md

-# Brovey Pan-Sharpening: Enhancing Multi-Spectral Imagery for Geospatial Analysis
+# Pan-Sharpening Software: Enhancing Multi-Spectral Images for Geospatial Analysis

 Function "get_cube" performs pan-sharpening of low-resolution data from multi-spectral camera based on the high-resolution RGB image.
 If the pixel size of the data from a multi-spectral camera is not uniform compared to that